 Igor Moric et al, A Closer View of the Radio-FIR Correlation: Disentangling the Contributions of Star Formation and Active Galactic Nucleus Activity, The Astrophysical Journal 724(1), November 2010

-"The Increasing Danger of Nuclear Weapons: How Physicists Can Help Reduce the Threat", Workshop at the International Centre for Theoretical Physics, Trieste, Italy, October 2023.
+"Next generation satellite nuclear monitoring and nuclear stability", Workshop at the International Centre for Theoretical Physics on "The Increasing Danger of Nuclear Weapons: How Physicists Can Help Reduce the Threat", Trieste, Italy, October 2023.

-“Rethinking Nuclear Disarmament Verification: Revisiting Societal Verification,” Tenth Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons, United Nations, August 23, 2022.
+"Revolutions in Earth Observation", Tenth Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons “Rethinking Nuclear Disarmament Verification: Revisiting Societal Verification”, United Nations, August 23, 2022.

 "Development and Capabilities of Commercial Satellite Earth Observation Systems: Applications for Nuclear Verification and Monitoring", Global Security Technical Webinar Series, June 14, 2022.